California judge rejects water deal for major farm supplier

 Westlands moved forward anyway, finalizing the contract in early 2020.
 The district again sought approval.
 But Tharpe said the district's decision to move forward with a more detailed contract didn't change the fact that it initially sought approval for something incomplete.
 In his ruling, he again declined to validate the contract.

 Meanwhile, environmental groups and other opponents charge Westlands isn't paying back all of what it owes the federal government for use of the water infrastructure.
 The Interior Department previously said Westlands owed the federal government $480 million.
-But Cartwright said the district has “fully repaid” its debt obligations with $210 million over three installments.
+That was eventually brought down to about $210 million, which Cartwright said the district has “fully repaid."

-Opponents also say that Westlands isn't following environmental laws designed to protect fish populations like chinook salmon.
+But opponents say Westlands owes significantly more money for projects designed to mitigate damage and restore habitats for fish and wildfire through the water system, including the chinook salmon.
+Under a 1992 law, Central Valley Project contractors owe a combined $400 million for environmental work, with much of that cost falling to Westlands as the largest contractor.

 Westlands says it is following the same process as other water districts for converting its contract and that it's received no special treatment.
 “The suggestion that the permanent nature of the proposed Westlands repayment contract makes it an ‘unusually good deal’ is simply false,” the district wrote in a 2020 “fact sheet” about the contract.